akovac35/adengine-backend/README.md

 * missing request context properties have defaults,
 * problems with cache update do not impact service functionality - last valid cache continues to be used,
-* if the number of result items is too low, unfiltered items will be appended - something is better than nothing,
+* if the number of result items per ad network type is too low, unfiltered items will be appended - something is better than nothing,
 * duplicates are removed,
 * ...